pubmed2ensembl/MartScript/README.markdown

  * the creation and execution of a mart's SQL-commands

-This is a fully functional release of MartScript as a beta version, mainly due to the lack of documentation (will follow 'shortly') and some minor cosmetic issues.
+This is a fully functional release of MartScript as a beta version, mainly due to the lack of documentation and some minor cosmetic issues.
 However, we used MartScript in production to create: [www.pubmed2ensembl.org](http://www.pubmed2ensembl.org)